- August 30, 2019

 - by Jakub Szyszka

 That’s one of the reasons why the software industry has been in constant growth pretty much since the end of the post-dotcom bubble.
-With easier access to learning different coding languages, the global supply of skilled developers has been rising.
+With easier access to learning different coding languages and start of It outsourcing, the global supply of skilled developers has been rising.
 Additionally, thanks to the advancements in day-to-day technology (e.g. faster internet, smartphones, video calls) companies have become less reluctant to working with offshore software development companies.

 Sounds good, right?…

 Not really, to make justice to this topic, today we’ll also delve into the biggest challenges when it comes to running a software company:

 1. When clients leave you – it has a ripple effect